jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘And just as I’d taken the highest tree in the wood,’ continued the Pigeon, raising its voice to a shriek, ‘and just as I was thinking I should be free of them at last, they must needs come wriggling down from the sky!
 Ugh, Serpent!’
-‘But I’mnota serpent, I tell you!’ said Alice, ‘I’m a – I’m a – ’ ‘Well!
-Whatare you?’ said the Pigeon, ‘I can see you’re trying to invent something!’
+‘But I’m not a serpent, I tell you!’ said Alice, ‘I’m a – I’m a – ’ ‘Well!
+What are you?’ said the Pigeon, ‘I can see you’re trying to invent something!’
 ‘I – I’m a little girl,’ said Alice, rather doubtfully, as she remembered the number of changes she had gone through that day.
-‘A likely story indeed!’ said the Pigeon in a tone of the deepest contempt, ‘I’ve seen a good many little girls in my time, but neveronewith such a neck as that!
+‘A likely story indeed!’ said the Pigeon in a tone of the deepest contempt, ‘I’ve seen a good many little girls in my time, but never one with such a neck as that!
 No, no!
 You’re a serpent; and there’s no use denying it.
 I suppose you’ll be telling me next that you never tasted an egg!’
-‘Ihavetasted eggs, certainly,’ said Alice, who was a very truthful child, ‘but little girls eat eggs quite as much as serpents do, you know.’
+‘I have tasted eggs, certainly,’ said Alice, who was a very truthful child, ‘but little girls eat eggs quite as much as serpents do, you know.’
 ‘I don’t believe it,’ said the Pigeon, ‘but if they do, why then they’re a kind of serpent, that’s all I can say.’
-This was such a new idea to Alice, that she was quite silent for a minute or two, which gave the Pigeon the opportunity of adding, ‘You’re looking for eggs, I knowthatwell enough; and what does it matter to me whether you’re a little girl or a serpent?’
+This was such a new idea to Alice, that she was quite silent for a minute or two, which gave the Pigeon the opportunity of adding, ‘You’re looking for eggs, I know that well enough; and what does it matter to me whether you’re a little girl or a serpent?’
-‘It matters a good deal tome,’ said Alice hastily, ‘but I’m not looking for eggs, as it happens; and if I was, I shouldn’t wantyours: I don’t like them raw.’
+‘It matters a good deal tome,’ said Alice hastily, ‘but I’m not looking for eggs, as it happens; and if I was, I shouldn’t want yours: I don’t like them raw.’
 ‘Well, be off, then!’ said the Pigeon in a sulky tone, as it settled down again into its nest.
 Alice crouched down among the trees as well as she could, for her neck kept getting entangled among the branches, and every now and then she had to stop and untwist it.
 After a while she remembered that she still held the pieces of mushroom in her hands and she set to work very carefully, nibbling first at one

-### CHAPTER V. ADVICE FROM A CATERPILLAR 31

 and then at the other, and growing sometimes taller and sometimes shorter until she had succeeded in bringing herself down to her usual height.